modin-project/modin/docs/development/architecture.rst

     - Uses native python execution - mainly used for debugging.
     - The storage format is `pandas` and the in-memory partition type is a pandas DataFrame.
     - For more information on the execution path, see the :doc:`pandas on Python </flow/modin/core/execution/python/implementations/pandas_on_python/index>` page.
-- :doc:`HDK on Native </development/using_hdk>` (experimental)
-    - Uses HDK as an engine.
-    - The storage format is `hdk` and the in-memory partition type is a pyarrow Table.
-When defaulting to pandas, the pandas DataFrame is used.
-    - For more information on the execution path, see the :doc:`HDK on Native </flow/modin/experimental/core/execution/native/implementations/hdk_on_native/index>` page.
 - cuDF on Ray (experimental)
     - Uses the Ray_ execution framework.
     - The storage format is `cudf` and the in-memory partition type is a cuDF DataFrame.